Srishanth57/lab/README.md

-# This is a repo of code which has been implemented from the understanding.
+# This is a repo which contains code which has been implemented from the learning.
+  =>Each sem code files has been divided into branches.